The Penn State MHA program is centered on the practice of management and leadership in health care contexts.

 The MHA program has outstanding completion rates for students admitted to the program.
 The table below shows our completion rate for the last four graduating cohorts.
 Completion is influenced by the careful admissions process, program support for students as they matriculate and the commitment of our students to their own professional growth and that of their peers.

 Graduation year number of grads 90 day placement percentage 2019 13 (100%) 92% 2018 16 (100%) 81% 2017 21 (100%) 90% 2016 19 (100%) 100%

 Coverage of the competency model in the program focuses on practical, participant-centered learning, with many courses relying on case studies and project-based assignments.
 For more information on courses and for a typical course sequence in the MHA Program, please access our courses page.

 In addition to the practical elements of the classroom experience, students complete a 10-week residency between the first and second years.
 Students are placed with leading health care organizations and work on projects suited to their personal and professional development.

 "During my residency, I found that what I was learning in the classroom was directly applicable to real world settings.
-The experience helped me to see that I was developing the necessary skills to make an impact on health care organizations and contribute to improving the delivery of health care services."
-Jared Stanger, 2014
+The experience helped me to see that I was developing the necessary skills to make an impact on health care organizations and contribute to improving the delivery of health care services." - Jared Stanger, MHA student '14